-Ellie Kammer was born in Adelaide in 1991 in Adelaide, Australia.
+Ellie Kammer was born in 1991 in Adelaide, Australia.

 In 2012 she became acquainted with artist Robin Eley.
 Kammer went on to study oil painting under Eley and life drawing under American artist David Kassan through Eley’s artist workshop program, The Art Academy in Adelaide in 2013.
 After demonstrating passion and technical ability in the workshops, Robin Eley offered Kammer a mentorship where she was instructed in painting application, that would last for a year.